Dancing in the Rain (2018 film): Marketing

-The trailer and poster were released on September 1, 2018, alongside its cast and soundtrack "Bintang Di Hati" by Melly Goeslaw.
+The trailer and poster were released on September 1, 2018, alongside its cast and soundtrack "Bintang Di Hati" ("Stars in Heart") by Melly Goeslaw.

 Theatrical and streaming

-Dancing in the Rain received a gala premiere on October 10, 2018, to commemorate World Mental Health Day.
+Dancing in the Rain received a gala premiere at Tangcity Mall on October 10, 2018.
 It was theatrically released eight days later, alongside Generasi Micin vs Kevin.
 On November 5, 2020, it was added to Vidio, and Amazon Prime Video followed in 2022.
 (Note: Attributed to multiple references:)

 Broadcast

 Dancing in the Rain made its television premiere in Indonesia on SCTV on May 8, 2022, at 2pm local time.

 Critical reception

 Dancing in the Rain received generally positive reviews from The Jakarta Post and IDN Times.